tkukurin/tkukurin.github.io/_posts/2020-11-12-systematicity-generalization-situated-agent.md

 ### 2D world

+Only 3 different objects to pick up.
+Agent rewarded for moving to target placement object while holding target pickup object.
+0 if moves onto another.

+> The grid-world environment consisted of a 9×9 room surrounded by a wall of
+> width 1 square, for a total size of 11×11.
+These squares were rendered at a
+> 9×9 pixel resolution, for a total visual input size of 99×99

-Statistically significant improvement in test performance when narrowing agent's field of view.
+Statistically significant improvement in test performance when narrowing agent's field of view (5x5 scrolling instead of 9x9).
 I would've interpreted performance improvement as happening because there's higher chance of a single object being on-screen at once (less visual stimuli, no distraction).

+But also: the agent is always in the center of the screen in scrolling setup.

+They put the object in place of agent in the gridworld (see Appendix D).
+E.g. agent is white and object red; after picking up, agent becomes red.
+This is said to "simulate view obstruction" of the 3D world after pickup.

+They also tried to display object *in* agent (e.g. white border around red object while carrying), but that worsened performance.
+Hypothesis: this is because of too few training objects, since in 3D obscured view is not a problem.

 ### Compare classifier vs. agent